-The Banner® Hosting Grant provides selected institutions with an in-kind grant award up to $250,000 over a period of five years.
-The grant is intended to offset the licensing, hosting, professional services, and support costs associated with the implementation of the platform.
+The Banner® Hosting Grant provides selected institutions an in-kind grant of software and services award up to $250,000 over a period of five years.
+The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the Banner® Hosting solution.

 - Save up to 50% on operating costs

 - 3x faster time to market

 - An experienced team of SMEs with backup resources